sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 During discussions with the teams involved in software assessment (both inside and outside ESDC), many questioned whether ESDC could legally share the software assessment documents.
 As such the IT Strategy team sought advice from ESDC Legal counsel and the Regional Security Office (RSO).
 The RSO reviewed some sample assessment documents from architecture, accessibility and security and found that the documents reviewed were Unclassified.
-Following the review, Legal confirmed that the GC is one legal entity, and so sharing software assessments between departments was allowed with the caveat that a disclaimer be put on the GCXchange page where the documents were to be hosted.
+Following the review, Legal confirmed that the GC is one legal entity, and so sharing software assessments between departments was allowed with the caveat that a disclaimer be put on the GCxchange page where the documents were to be hosted.

 #### Sharing platform